 Why does the Lord want to use only three hundred soldiers to defeat the Midianites?
-What encouragement does Gideon receive on his reconnaissance trip?
-In what way are most of the Midianites killed?
-Will Gideon become the ruler of the Israelites?
-For how long do the Israelites enjoy peace?
+So they will give the glory to God What encouragement does Gideon receive on his reconnaissance trip?
+Overhears about a dream and its interpretation In what way are most of the Midianites killed?
+By other Midianites Will Gideon become the ruler of the Israelites? no For how long do the Israelites enjoy peace?
+Forty years CANGONI

 SAMSON